jmsmistral/lorix/README.md

 ### Define new column

-Pass a function that returns an expression row represents a row object from the DataFrame, where column values can be accessed as below.
+Pass a function that returns a value for the new column.
+The function accepts a single parameter that represents a row in the DataFrame, where column values can be accessed as shown below.

 ```javascript
 let df = df1.withColumn("newCol", (row) => row["colA"] + row["colB"]);